The International Security and

 Additional Information about UK Visas can be found here.

-Please note: the Cambridge Security Initiative and the Department of War Studies, King’s College, London are responsible to the UK Border Force for monitoring attendance at the programme to ensure that students comply with the terms of their visa.
+• The Cambridge Security Initiative is responsible to the UK Border Force for monitoring attendance at the programme to ensure that students comply with the terms of their visa.

-We strongly advise you to make copies of your passport, visa letter and insurance policies prior to travelling and keep these separate from the originals.
+• You are strongly advised to make copies of your passport, visa letter and insurance policies prior to travelling and to keep these separate from the originals.